CliffordAnderson/XQuery4Humanists/03-Accessing-JSON-with-XQuery.md

 fellow
 ```

-Now we'll use a random number generator (`fn:random-number-generator`) to generate a random number.
+Now we'll use a random number generator (`fn:random-number-generator()`) to generate a random number.
 We should pause here to look at this function carefully since it's a higher-order function, meaning in this case that it returns a function that returns a function that then returns a value: `fn:head(fn:random-number-generator()("permute")(1 to $count))`.
 Got it?
 We also need to check the HTTP headers to see whether we receive a 404 or a 200.
 If we receive a 404, we'll return the original word.
 If not, we'll return a random synonym.

+> Note for eXist users: As of version 3.4.0, the `fn:random-number-generator()` function is not yet implemented. eXist's native `util:random()` can serve a similar purpose.

 ```xquery
 xquery version "3.1";